NHS Pay Scales 2025/26 (confirmed 3.6% pay rise and Band 2/3 pay update) – NHS Pay Scales

 • A pay increase of 2.3% for staff with fewer than two years of experience at Band 3, taking them to a salary of £24,625

-The below figures are based on a predicted pay rise of 3.5%, applied across all bands.
+The below figures are based on a confirmed pay rise of 3.6%, applied across all bands.
+Details of High Cost Area Supplements have not yet been announced, so the figures below are predicted values only.

 Band 1